-The Spider Mound Community (Yu Weh Loo Pahki) residential area and Moenkopi residential areas including Pasture Canyon Park and Reservoir are closed to hunting and trapping.
-See map below.
+The Spider Mound Community (Yu Weh Loo Pahki) residential and community boundary area and Moenkopi residential areas including Pasture Canyon Park and Reservoir are closed to hunting and trapping.
+See map.
 Access roads leading to residences are closed to hunting access unless written permission is obtained from the resident.
-Residential road closure signs will be posted and signs indicating the Spider Mound community will be posted.
+Residential road closure signs will be posted and signs indicating the Spider Mound residential and community area will be posted.
 The maps below are for visual reference only.
-A larger map can be located on page 35 and 36.